 As fog sets in and dusk falls, just over two miles of pathways forged by burly corn stocks await.
 What sounds like the cold opening of a horror movie is actually just Thomas Family Farm’s corn maze.
 If you are, however, in the spirit to celebrate Halloween and are intrigued by the possibility of a spooky situation, the farm also has haunted night activities, including a haunted trail and zombie paintball.

 The size?
 Twelve acres.
 The theme?
 Washington state.
 Traipse the four and a half miles of corn-crowded pathways at Swans Trail for an IRL lesson on local geography, landmarks, and historical facts.
 Every so often, wooden platforms rise above the stalks, giving you a peep of the way out.

-Positioned at the intersection of Highway 18 and Auburn-Black Diamond Road, this farm emphasizes all things family.
-Consider the extensive list of rules presented for maze-goers: no horseplay, no shortcuts, no leaving your offspring behind (though the Children of the Corn jokes are right there).
-The maze is open daily from 10am–5:30pm.
-Tickets for ages 3–12 are $10, 12+ are $12, and kids under 3 are free.
-No pets are allowed in the maze, but they are welcome on the farm.
+This farm emphasizes all things family.
+Consider the extensive list of rules presented for maze-goers: no horseplay, no shortcuts, no ditching children or parents (though the Children of the Corn jokes are right there).
+Outside the maze, the harvest-style farm is prime for wheelbarrow photo-ops.